deadshot465/OwoifyCpp/README.md

 ## Known Issue

 The PowerShell and the Command Prompt on Windows won't display the emojis in Uvu mode correctly even with `chcp 65001`.
 Zsh on macOS cannot display some special characters as well.
-However, from the debugger window, the input value is correctly owoified, so it might be a display issue in instead of a code issue.
+However, from the debugger window, the input value is correctly owoified, so it might be a display issue instead of a code issue.
 If you want to use the command in your project, please do note this issue and handle it beforehand.